xalitoarriaza/help/README.md

 fortrabbit help pages
 =====================

 Welcome to the source of the official fortrabbit documentation.
-These files here are written in MarkDown, with a little frontmatter meta-data on top.
+These files here are written in Markdown, with a little frontmatter meta-data on top.
 We include this repo as a Git subtree and publish it on: http://help.fortrabbit.com

 Contributing
 ------------

 Found a typo or an error?
-Do you want to add something about your framework or service?
-You are more than welcome to contribute here.
+Do you want to add something about your framework or service of choice?
+You are more than welcome to contribute.
+Please send us a PR.

 Writing guidelines
 ------------------

-Please check out other articles to find about the patterns to structure documents.
+Please check out other articles to get a feel for patterns.
+We will review any pull request and might re-factor the contents to best fit the overall structure.

 Front Matter syntax
 ------------------

-Each file has yml block on top.
-See here which tags are available and how to use them.
+Each markdown file requires a yaml block at the top.
+See here which attributes are available, how and when to use them.

 ```yaml
 # which template to use - "article", if in doubt